Growth of points on hyperelliptic curves: Introduction

 These ingredients are assembled in Section \ref{sec:odd} into the proofs of Theorems \ref{thm:odddeg} and \ref{thm:evendeg}.
 Here, we count specializations of our polynomial families while controlling multiplicity.
 We show that the contribution by fields with small discriminant is negligible, which improves our final lower bounds slightly.
-We make further improvements when $n$ is sufficiently large by applying the best known upper bounds on the number of fixed degree number fields with bounded discriminant due to Ellenberg and Venkatesh \cite{ellenbergvenkatesh}.
+We make further improvements when $n$ is sufficiently large by applying the best known upper bounds on the number of fixed degree number fields with bounded discriminant due to Lemke Oliver and Thorne \cite{LOT_upper_bounds}.